Fordson: Fordson origins, Model F, and Model N

 At a hurriedly built factory in Dearborn, Michigan, he used the same assembly line techniques he used to mass-produce the Ford Model T. It took thirty hours and forty minutes to convert the raw materials into the 4,000 parts used for the tractor assembly.
 At this time, the Fordson sold for US$750; each cost $567.14 to manufacture (including labor, materials and overhead), leaving a profit of $182.86.
 Soon Dearborn was sending knock-down kits to final assembly plants in various U.S. states, including New Jersey, Iowa, and Missouri.
 The core of Fordson production later moved to the new Ford River Rouge Complex.

 The Fordson succeeded in being cheaper to maintain than horses, as the Ford Model T had previously done.
 A government test concluded that farmers spent $.95 per acre plowing with a Fordson compared to feeding eight horses for a year and paying two drivers, which cost $1.46 per acre.

 Despite several early design flaws and reliability issues such as engine failure and unbearable heat, the Fordson established a firm foothold on U.S. farms, with more than 70% market share in earlier years.
 By mid-1918, more than 6,000 Fordson tractors were in use in Britain, Canada, and the United States.

-In the U.S., Ford established a policy in 1919 to loan Fordson tractors to educational institutions with vocational training programmes.
+In the U.S., Ford established a policy in 1919 to loan Fordson tractors to educational institutions with vocational training programs.
 Agricultural colleges could use a Fordson for six months and then exchange it for a new one.
 Under this arrangement, forty-two tractors were loaned to such universities as Cornell, Idaho, Michigan, Maryland and Prairie View State Normal in Texas.
-Others went to the orphanage at Nacoochee Institute in Georgia, the Berry School at Rome, Georgia and Camp Dix at Hutchinson, Kansas.
+Others went to the orphanage at Nacoochee Institute in Georgia, the Berry School at Rome, Georgia, and Camp Dix at Hutchinson, Kansas.

 Annual production reached 36,781 in 1921 and 99,101 in 1926.
 By 1925, Ford had built its 500,000th Fordson tractor.
 Ford was the only automotive firm to sell cars, trucks, and tractors simultaneously from 1917 to 1928, during which time 552,799 Fordson tractors were built.